GovindSuresh/govindsuresh.github.io/_posts/2020-01-06-reducing-bias-in-toxic-comments.md

 ### Traditional ML models
 *see ```ML_Models.ipynb```*

 For the baseline models to compare I tested out the 3 classifiers below.
-T

    * Logistic regression
    * XGBoost
    * Random forest

 These were selected for a combination of speed and general performance at classification.
 In my view, logistic regression is always a great model to try out on a task given its ease of interpretability and generally strong performance.
-The other two models, XGBoost and random forest are both ensemble methods which generally also show very strong performance and speed.
-It was also our intention to try other models including SVM and naive Bayes, however we were limited by computing power and a relatively short timeframe.
+The other two models, XGBoost and random forest are both ensemble methods which generally show very strong performance and speed.
+It was also our intention to try other models including SVM and naive Bayes, however we were limited by computing power and a relatively short timeframe to complete the project.
 I carried out hyperparamater optimization and cross-validation for each model.
-The nature of the final bias metric meant that it could not be easily loaded into Scikit-Learn's cross validation functions.
+However, the nature of the final bias metric meant that it could not be easily loaded into Scikit-Learn's cross validation functions.
 Instead, I used the standard ROC-AUC metric as a proxy to find the best set of hyperparameters and regularization strength for our models.

 Text preprocessing can be found in the ```preprocessing.ipynb``` file.
 For our three models above we used the same NLP pipeline that covered the below: